-After roughly three weeks of use (coupled with proper hydration as instructed by my doctor), I started to notice a visible difference on my forehead.
+After roughly three weeks of use (coupled with proper hydration as instructed by my doctor), I began to notice a visible difference on my forehead.
 My fine lines have faded to the point where I don't see them when I look in the mirror, and I honestly feel less bothered and insecure about them.
 I thought it was just me who noticed a difference until my friend and colleague Kelly Gallagher, MyDomaine's social editor, Slack messaged me at work asking if I got Botox because my forehead looked so smooth.
-I credit the transformation to the two hero products below; here's exactly how and when I use them.
+I credit the transformation to the two hero products below.

 Step One: Toner